Courthouses closed due to weather

 The courthouses in Dunn, McLean, Ransom, Rolette, Sargent and Wells counties are closed today.
 Sioux and Stark counties are closed today and Wednesday.
-The LaMoure County Clerk of Court's office and the Logan County courthouse will be closing at noon today.
+The LaMoure County Clerk of Court's office and the Logan County courthouse will be closing at noon today and Dickey County will be closing at 1 p.m.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.